 JOHN: It's a great question and I have a lot of thoughts on it.
 I think if the people listening have ever been in a position of leading product, I hope you would pride yourself on your team’s accuracy whether that's a 12-week build like we go about or if it's a company that's been building a product over the course of two years.

 If you're a product manager or a product leader, how much throwaway work are your devs or your designers having?

-And I would say that the biggest threat to the space is not necessarily “Do you need the talent?”
-The question is “Do you need blockchain for your problems as a company?”
+And I would say that the biggest threat to the space is not necessarily, “Do you need the talent?”
+The question is “Do you need blockchain to solve for your problems as a company?”